Google AMPConf 2017

 Google provided a free coffee bar and food for attendees.

 Lots of information was shared from news publishers, e-commerce giants, and design companies.
 There were also lots of talks regarding the distribution of AMP and what to expect in the future.

 During the event Google announced that Yahoo Japan, Sogu and Baido will be supporting AMP, meaning that collectively a billion new users will be able to view AMP documents.

 There were also plenty of talks regarding monetization with AMP, including the discussion of AMP4ADS.
 The AMP4ADS initiative aims to provide a faster and better ad experience while subscribing to the same principles of AMP.
 Something I’m personally very excited for.

 The conference ended with a talk about how to contribute to the AMP project, and a series of three workshops.
 I participated in the AMP -> PWA one, and learned how to transition a user from an AMP site to your Progressive Web App using the

-amp-install-serviceworker component.
-Below you’ll find a group shot of all organizers and attendees of the 2017 AMPConf (Photo Credit: Google).
+Below you’ll find a group photo Google took of all organizers and attendees of the 2017 AMPConf.